TITLE Director of Safety and Transportation

 The Director of Safety and Transportation serves as the chief administrator for the Department of Safety and Transportation and acts in a proactive manner to maintain a safe and secure University campus and assure efficient transportation services.
-The Director of Safety and Transportation provides oversight of and assures coordination with the Springfield Police Department substation, develops contingency plans for natural disasters, emergencies and potentially disruptive or threatening circumstances, exercises administration of the University's emergency response plan, the master fire safety plan, the Springfield Police Department contract, parking administration programs, motor pool, and coordinates operation of the campus shuttle system.
+The Director of Safety and Transportation provides oversight of and assures coordination with the Springfield Police Department substation, the Springfield Police Department contract, parking administration programs (including permit management, lot maintenance, and control of enforcement), the motor pool, and coordinates operation of the campus shuttle system, the radio communications center, and the 24/7 public safety operation.
+The Director prepares Clery Act reporting and oversees the Department’s acceptance and disposition of reports of crimes, complaints, and incidents of sexual violence, sexual harassment, sexual assault, and stalking.
 The Director monitors all aspects of daily operations, assesses the effectiveness of programs, policies and procedures, supervises professional and support staff and student personnel, administers the various departmental budgets, and maintains a cooperative relationship with the neighborhoods surrounding campus.

 MINIMUM ACCEPTABLE QUALIFICATIONS